sebastienrousseau/crypto-service/packages/crypto-lib/README.md

 or higher is required.

-Installation is done using either `npm` or `yarn` package managers to use Crypto Lib with Node.js or the Command Line Interface.
+Installation is done using either `npm` or `yarn` package managers to use Crypto Lib with Node.js or the Command Line Interface:

 - `npm i @sebastienrousseau/crypto-lib`
 - `yarn add @sebastienrousseau/crypto-lib`